ssercpp12/FinalExam/1006_plasmid/problem.md

 # Plasmid
 ## Description
 Plasmid(质粒) can be treated as a connection of different components.
-Components can be protein, DNA or RNA.
-A plasmid starts with a prefix, then a certain components connected by a intervening sequence, finally a suffix.
+Components can be protein(蛋白质), DNA or RNA.
+A plasmid starts with a prefix(前缀), then a certain components connected by a intervening sequence(间隔序列), finally a suffix(后缀).
 Furthermore, plasmid can be assembled by multiple rules, for instance, RFC10 and RFC25.
 Each rule defines its own prefix, suffix, intervening sequence and some special rules.